 I began to spin my cocoon.
 I like to watch dramas and follow specific actors.
 There were actors that I admired and actors that I didn’t.
 I watched every video praising the actors I Iiked to watch.
 The more I watched, the more I spun, and my mind became more stubborn.
 I didn’t understand.
 How could people like the actors I didn’t like?
 They were engulfed in so much drama, issues, and controversies, whereas my favorites had none.
 Why couldn’t others simply see that?

-Have you ever met someone you felt like you just simply couldn’t communicate with?
-Somebody whose world just seemed so different from yours?
 Was it possible to understand or agree with their perspectives?
 When confronted with the same problem, were your lenses and level of sophistication just so unfathomably different?

 This attitude remained with me when I was confronted with a variety of topics.
 I couldn’t understand it.
 I wanted to stand on top of the world and shout, ‘that wasn’t what had happened!’